-Between 30 and 35 PhD candidates, enrolled either at the University of Luxembourg or foreign universities, are carrying out research projects at LIH.
+More than 60 PhD candidates, enrolled either at the University of Luxembourg or foreign universities, are carrying out research projects at LIH.
 Their work relates to the fields of application-targeted cellular, molecular or systems biology, biochemistry, epidemiology, statistics or bioinformatics.

 The doctoral training unit, created in 2015, is in charge of overseeing and organising all doctoral training-related activities.
 These responsibilities currently include the definition and implementation of a doctoral education framework in line with European best practices and specific guidelines of the Luxembourg National Research Fund (FNR).
-A description of our institutional quality framework for doctoral training is downloadable on the bottom of this page.

 - Guarantee the best work and supervision conditions for PhD candidates

 - Offer training courses tailored to the needs of the young researchers